 Forensic science is the scientific analysis of crime scene evidence.
-In a forensic science lab, scientists conduct:
+In a forensic science lab, scientists conduct2:

-- Examination of fibers, liquids, glass, and other materials
+- Examination of fibers, liquids, glass, and other materials2

 Using these powerful tools, forensic scientists help law enforcement solve homicides, suicides, rape cases, and cybercrimes with unprecedented efficiency.